-- 9.03 Encourage the development of smaller affordable housing options that are development to, or create a balanced blend of unique architectural elements that complement the surrounding areas. - 1) Develop small affordable apartment (duplex/quadraplex) complexes designed to accommodate housing needs of UNM-VC students. - 2) Explore and develop, as necessary, affordable "day-care" options for UM-VC students. - 9.04 Encourage the development of additional adult living housing units within Rio Communities.
+- 9.02 Encourage future development that is commensurate with surrounding areas one-of-kind housing options. - 9.03 Encourage the development of smaller affordable housing options that are similar to, or create a balanced blend of unique architectural elements that complement the surrounding areas. - 1) Develop small affordable apartment (duplex/quadraplex) complexes designed to accommodate housing needs of UNM-VC students. - 2) Explore and develop, as necessary, affordable "day-care" options for UM-VC students. - 9.04 Encourage the development of additional adult living housing units within Rio Communities.
 Pursue Federal Grants to finance construction. - 9.05 Create programs through Economic Development to market Rio Communities as a destination location for "assisted living centers".
 Smaller group construction spread throughout city should be the primary focus. - 9.06 Enlist commercial developers to recruit conventional nursing homes to build in Rio Communities.
-Focus should be on our demographics as a retirement center.

-- 9.07 Recognize trending in housing for a large segment of the population is away from large lot single-family subdivisions to smaller multi-family dwellings that have more efficient land use. - 9.08 In-fill should be encouraged, with an emphasis on increased housing density.
+Focus should be on our demographics as a retirement center. - 9.07 Recognize trending in housing for a large segment of the population is away from large lot single-family subdivisions to smaller multi-family dwellings that have more efficient land use.

+9.08 Infill

+should be encouraged, with an emphasis on increased housing density.